ItsJustMiaouss/NextCommand/README.md

 * **Java 17** or higher (depending on your Minecraft version).
 * Recommended: A permission manager plugin like [LuckPerms](https://luckperms.net/).

+> Note: The plugin must be compatible with versions between 1.13.X and 1.18.X.

 ## Installation

 1. Download the latest version of NextCommand from the [releases](https://github.com/ItsJustMiaouss/NextCommand/releases/latest) page.